The Widom line in the Ising model on a decorated bilayer lattice

 Thus, we approximate this as

 where $S_0$ is the entropy of the square lattice Ising model, as given by \Cref{sq_latt_entropy} in \ref{app_sq_latt}, and $T_c$ is defined through the semi-empirical relation in \Cref{Tc_scaling_mc}.
-Scaling the temperature in this way gives the logarithmic singularity in the correct place, and we find that this is a good approximation for small $J_\perp$.
+Scaling the temperature in this way gives the logarithmic singularity in the correct place.
+Indeed, as shown in \Cref{tab:Exponents}, away from the bi-critical point, the bilayer exhibits 2D Ising universality, which is captured through the use of the exact result for the square lattice Ising model.
+The dominant fluctuations near to the second order transition, but away from the bi-critical point, are those within each plane which are well described by this approach to $S_b$.
+Close to the bi-critical point, however, this is clearly not sufficient, as evidenced by the differing critical exponents.
+As yet, we do not have an effective approximation directly through the bi-critical point, and so we do not plot thermodynamic quantities through here.